mfroeling/QMRITools-website/pages/about_main.md

 450 custom functions (over 30.000 lines of code) complete with more than 750 documentation pages and demonstrations for each toolbox.

-If you want to learn more about the workings of QMRIToools you can watch a live discussion with the Wolfram academic outreach team about <a href=" https://www.youtube.com/watch?v=wupxxiPJkxU&t=48s" target="_blank">QMRITools</a> and the role of computational Wolfram technology.
+If you want to learn more about the workings of QMRITools you can watch a live discussion with the Wolfram academic outreach team about <a href=" https://www.youtube.com/watch?v=wupxxiPJkxU&t=48s" target="_blank">QMRITools</a>
+and the role of computational Wolfram technology.

 {% include page-image im_id="proc" %}

 ### Referencing

-When using the toolbox please cite one of the following references:
+When using the toolbox it is appreciated if you cite one of the following articles:

 1. Froeling M: *QMRTools: a Mathematica toolbox for quantitative MRI analysis*.
 J Open Source Softw 2019; 4:1204.